Jefferson Literary and Debating Society

+The society's members have included several presidents of the United States, a British prime minister as well as governors, senators and congresspeople.
+Its motto, Haec Olim Meminisse Iuvabit, is taken from Virgil's Aeneid and roughly translates to, "In the future it will be pleasing to remember these things."
+Its Greek name ΦΠΘ, initials for Φίλοί, Πατρίς, θεός (philoi, patris, theos, or "brotherhood, fatherland, divinity"), makes the society the second-oldest Greek-lettered organization in the United States.

 History

 Membership in the society grew rapidly in the early years after its founding.
 By 1855, the University of Virginia was the second largest university in the nation after Harvard University, enrolling 645 students.
 That school year, the society admitted 155 new members: nearly a quarter of the student body of the university.

 In the hotheaded antebellum years, the society could become raucous.
 Its elections were condemned by the faculty for "such turbulence as to degrade the reputation of the University."
-An especially coveted honor was to be selected as "final orator," a post apparently comparable to that of a valedictorian today.
+An especially coveted honor was to be selected as "final orator," a post comparable to that of a valedictorian today.

-The society played a key role in establishing student journalism at the University, founding the University Magazine as early as 1856.
-Later known as the Virginia Spectator, the paper played a major part in University life for a century, with its profile ranging from high seriousness to satire, until being shut down by the president of the university in the late 1950s for obscenity.
+The society played a key role in establishing student journalism at the university, founding the University Magazine as early as 1856.
+Later known as the Virginia Spectator, the paper played a major part in university life for a century, with its profile ranging from high seriousness to satire, until being shut down by the president of the university in the late 1950s for obscenity.
+In 1990, the Virginia Spectator experienced a brief revival which was short-lived due to the lack of sufficient funding.
 The Jefferson Society sponsored the magazine for many decades.

 Also in 1856, the society expressed its approval of the caning of Charles Sumner by sending Preston Brooks a new gold-headed cane to replace his broken one.
+During the Civil War period (1861–1865), the membership of the society at that time, committed to the defense of the Southern States, decided to donate its entire treasury to the Confederate cause.